Ed-Fi-Exchange-OSS/Ed-Fi-MigrationUtility/README.md

 for detailed information on how to contribute source code.

 Looking for an easy way to get started?
-Search for tickets with label "up-for-grabs" in [Tracker] (https://tracker.ed-fi.org/issues/?filter=14105); these are nice-to-have but low priority tickets that should not require in-depth knowledge of the code base and architecture.
+Search for tickets with label "up-for-grabs" in [Tracker](https://tracker.ed-fi.org/issues/?filter=14105); these are nice-to-have but low priority tickets that should not require in-depth knowledge of the code base and architecture.

 ## Legal Information